hypermodeinc/hyper-commerce/README.md

 ## How to use the template

-- To deploy this code, click "use the template" in this repo.
+- To deploy this code, click "use this template" in this repo.
 - Go to [hypermode.com/sign-up](https://hypermode.com/sign-up).
 - Create new project
 - Import this repo